Good mental health is more than just the absence of mental illness. Here are 8 tips for building good mental health.

 8. Seek help

 If you are struggling to feel happy, cope with everyday life, find meaning or feel connected to others, see your doctor or a mental health professional.
-1 in 5 Australians will experience a mental disorder at some time in their life - depression, anxiety and substance abuse are the most common disorders.
+Almost half of Australians will experience a mental disorder at some time in their life — depression, anxiety and substance abuse are the most common disorders.

 Not sure what to do next?